FOR PUBLIC SCHOOL COORDINATORS

 To get started as a Public School PRC Coordinator

-Principals nominate their school's coordinators using the Access Management Utility (AMU) accessible through the Staff Portal.
-Relieving principals may need to contact their ICT Service Desk for access to AMU.
+Principals nominate their school's coordinators using the Manage Staff Access (MSA) accessible through the Staff Portal.
+Relieving principals may need to contact EdConnect for access to MSA.

-Please contact your principal to tick approve you on the AMU system as a PRC Coordinator.
+Please contact your principal to tick approve you on the MSA application as a PRC Coordinator.

 Coordinators will then be able to log in to the PRC website using their DoE username and password.